-Recent data compiled by the Rhode Island Department of Health (RIDOH) found that 73% of overdoses between January and December of 2020 involved fentanyl—a 4% increase from the previous year.
+Recent data compiled by the Rhode Island Department of Health (RIDOH) found that 74% of overdoses between January and December of 2022 involved fentanyl.

 Fentanyl is a powerful synthetic prescription opioid that is often manufactured illegally and mixed with less potent drugs to make them stronger or mask their inefficacy.
 It is between 80 to 100 times more potent than morphine.
-According to Harm Reduction Ohio, as little as 700 micrograms of fentanyl is enough to cause a likely fatal overdose.
+According to the Drug Enforcement Administration, as little as 2 milligrams of fentanyl can be enough to cause a fatal overdose.

-The number of overdoses in general in the Ocean State also rose in 2020.
-Researchers theorize that this was largely due to the COVID-19 pandemic, which required people to self-isolate, cost many their jobs, and caused a significant increase in stress, which may have led to more drug use.
+The number of overdoses in general in the Ocean State have been on the rise since 2020.
+Researchers theorize that this uptick was largely due to the COVID-19 pandemic, which required people to self-isolate, cost many their jobs, and caused a significant increase in stress, which may have led to more drug use.

 Drug misuse has always been dangerous, but the spike in drugs cut with fentanyl coupled with more people doing them in isolation has made it much more deadly.
 “If you do use drugs, do not use alone, and make sure that your friends and family have naloxone available,” said Director of Health Nicole Alexander-Scott, MD, MPH.

 What Is Naloxone and How Can It Help?

 Naloxone is an opioid overdose reversal drug, that is administered either as a nasal spray or injection.
 It works by binding to opioid receptors, reversing and blocking other opioids from taking effect, buying more time for emergency services to arrive on the scene.

 Naloxone will have no effect on a person if they have not taken any opioids.
 In Rhode Island, naloxone devices like Narcan, are available at many pharmacies and do not require a prescription.